Korean language: Spelling and pronunciation

 In general, when transcribing place names, North Korea tends to use the pronunciation in the original language more than South Korea, which often uses the pronunciation in English.
 For example:

 Grammar

 Some grammatical constructions are also different:

 Punctuation

 In the North, guillemets (《 and 》) are the symbols used for quotes; in the South, quotation marks equivalent to the English ones (" and ") are standard (although 『 』 and 「 」 are also used).

 Vocabulary

 Some vocabulary is different between the North and the South:

 Geographic distribution

 Korean is spoken by the Korean people in both South Korea and North Korea, and by the Korean diaspora in many countries including the People's Republic of China, the United States, Japan, and Russia.
-Currently, Korean is the fourth most popular foreign language in China, following English, Japanese, and Russian.
+In 2001, Korean was the fourth most popular foreign language in China, following English, Japanese, and Russian.
 Korean-speaking minorities exist in these states, but because of cultural assimilation into host countries, not all ethnic Koreans may speak it with native fluency.